2014 Australian federal budget: National Commission of Audit

-The Abbott Government commissioned a National Commission of Audit in October 2013 to recommend measures to reduce government spending.
+The Abbott government commissioned a National Commission of Audit in October 2013 to recommend measures to reduce government spending.
 The Commission made 86 recommendations, including a slowing of increases in the age pension, an increase in the retirement age to 70 by 2035 and the inclusion of the family home in new means testing from 2027.
 These Commission's recommendations were adopted in the budget.
-Other controversial recommendations include copayments of Medicare bulk billing, besides other.
+Other controversial recommendations include co-payments of Medicare bulk billing.

 Forecasts

 Before the budget's release Treasurer Joe Hockey signalled the budget would contain widespread spending cuts in response to what he described as an unsustainable growth in government expenditure.

 Deficit

-In August 2013, in a budget update before the forthcoming federal election, the Australian Treasurer under the Second Rudd Government forecast a $30.1 billion deficit for 2013/14.
-In December 2013, the Australian Treasurer under the Abbott Government forecast a $47 billion deficit for the same period, due to the new government's decision not to implement savings and revenue measures put forward by the Rudd Government before the election, and an unexpected injection of $8 billion into the Reserve Bank.
+In August 2013, in a budget update before the forthcoming federal election, the Australian Treasurer under the Second Rudd government forecast a $30.1 billion deficit for 2013–14.
+In December 2013, the Treasurer (Joe Hockey) under the Abbott government forecast a $47 billion deficit for the same period, due to the new government's decision not to implement savings and revenue measures put forward by the Rudd government before the election, and an unexpected injection of $8 billion into the Reserve Bank.
 The four-year forward estimates project a difference of $68 billion.
 More than half of that difference has been attributed to lower government revenue from taxation.
 A surplus was projected for 2023/24.

-The budget forecast a deficit for 2014/15 of $29.8 billion.
+The budget recorded a deficit for 2014–15 of $37.9 billion.